 The VDI Association of German Engineers has set itself ambitious goals with the Autonomous Driving Challenge.
 It creates a platform for young people and students, through which social and professional skills can develop and technology is promoted.
 At the same time, students are given the opportunity to exchange ideas with like-minded people in an international environment and to make initial contacts with associated companies.

-Eligible for participation are teams of enrolled students of two to ten members.
+Eligible for participation are teams of two to six members.
 We encourage you to participate from whatever faculty or country your team is from.
-Besides to the costs of components and a security deposit of 100 € for the event (that will be refunded after participation) the competition is free of charge.
+Besides to the costs of components and a security deposit of 100 € for the event (that will be refunded after participation), the competition is free of charge.
 We don‘t necessary require having a supervising professor, but we encourage getting support from your respective institution.

 The challenge is divided in two main cups.
 While the idea of the VDI Supercup is providing a nearly unconstrained environment for development, the concept of the VDI Cup is to compare mainly the programming while using a predefined platform that is equal for every team.
-Ready to use car kits are available for the Cup and Supercup, please contact us.
-Refer to the rules for more details.
+Ready-to-use car kits are available for the Cup and Supercup, please contact us.
+Refer to the Technical and Sporting Regulations of the VDI ADC for more details.

 The teams will have the opportunity to demonstrate concepts and ideas used in the model car to the jury.
 The concept will be judged in three categories: